Sacramento Wrongful Death Lawyer

 We'll ask about the length of your marriage, where you met and how, we'll want to find wedding photos, picture albums, and travel folders.
 We'll discuss dreams you shared, ones you attained, ones that now will never be realized.
 We'll ask about losses and hardships you survived together We'll ask about your families of birth and the extended family activities you shared.
 We'll ask about your children and the relationships they had with each parent.

 We'll explore the role of each of you in your marriage, special moments and future moments you looked forward to that will never be, as well as how you are experiencing the grieving process.
 We'll discuss the economic results of the death on you and on the family.
-We are sensitive to the fact that these issues may be difficult to discuss and we are here for you when you feel ready to discuss them.Death of A Parent
+We are sensitive to the fact that these issues may be difficult to discuss and we are here for you when you feel ready to discuss them.Loss of a Parent

 We'll want to collect family albums and photos of your parent and the family.
 We'll need to find out about employment, the ages of children and the ages of the parents.
 We'll ask about the activities of each parent with each other and with their children.

 We'll want to know how you and other family members found out about the death.
 We'll ask about your fondest memories of them, what they taught you about life and any wishes or dreams that will not be fulfilled.
 We'll ask how you're handling the grieving process.
 We'll ask about any difficult times your family has been through and how your parents handled such times We will be asking your help in drawing a portrait of what your dad or mom was like.
 How they lived and how they loved.
 We recognize you may be in deep grief now and unable to discuss these issues in depth.
-When you are ready, we will be here.Death of a Sibling
+When you are ready, we will be here.Loss of a Sibling

 We'll collect photos from your family album that demonstrate the life and activities you shared with your sibling.
 If the siblings are all grown adults, it is good to provide photos ranging from childhood to adulthood, including recent family gatherings.
 While the parents of the deceased may have a unique perspective of the child they lost, siblings often will know details including the fears, dreams, and desires that perhaps the deceased had not yet shared with their parents.
 Siblings often experience a more 'honest' relationship with each other and this helps to add depth to the information collected from the parents.
 Additionally, children and parents will often view the same event in a totally different light.
 Your insights into the life of your sibling will be valuable to help a jury really get to know your loved one.
 In this way, a truly detailed portrait can be presented.
 It may not be possible to discuss these things right away or in one sitting.
 It is okay.
 Know that sharing these details helps us get to know your relative better and help memorialize their journey of life.Wrongful Death FAQs